reduce-algebra/reduce-algebra/common-lisp/README.md

 * `arith.tst` displays less numerical error;
 * `rlisp88.tst` and `assist.tst` show insignificant implementation differences.

-76% of the noncore test files produce output that agrees with CSL except for timings and minor numerical, letter case and/or implementation differences.
-This includes the crack suite.
+78% of the noncore test files produce output that agrees with CSL except for timings and minor numerical, letter case and/or implementation differences.
+This includes the crack suite and plotting packages.
 A big chunk of the noncore packages that do not yet run correctly consists of the redlog suite.

 Timings
 -------